Back To Main Menu

 • Qualification

 Dr Tan has performed and presented papers at the ISME World Conference of Music Education in Tampa, Florida (1994), Kuala Lumpur (2006) and Bologna (2008), as well as contributed documentation work on Cultural Medallion recipients Leong Yoon Pin (2008), David Lim Kim San (2009) and Kam Kee Yong (2011) for the National Library Board and National Arts Council.
-She co-authored a book on the SYC Ensemble Singers for their 50th anniversary (2014) and has also contributed a book chapter to World Scientific Publishing Company on Music Education in Singapore in the 21st Century (2015).
-In August 2020, she launched the website Majulah Singapura: Zubir Said and the National Anthem (http://zubirsaid.info/) with NTU Professor Christopher Khoo.
-Her current research is on Cultural Medallion recipient Jennifer Tham, a project funded by the National Arts Council.
+She co-authored a book on the SYC Ensemble Singers for their 50th anniversary (2014), and has also contributed a book chapter to World Scientific Publishing Company on Music Education in Singapore in the 21st Century (2015).
+In August 2020, she launched the website Majulah Singapura: Zubir Said and the National Anthem (http://zubirsaid.info/).
+Her current research is on Cultural Medallion recipient Jennifer Tham, a project funded by the National Arts Council (https://www.esplanade.com/offstage/arts/art-of-jennifer-tham).

-Over the past decade, Dr Tan has been instrumental in developing music resources for the NAFA Library.
+Over the past two decades, she was instrumental in developing music resources for the NAFA Library.
 Due to her personal relationship with the families of Zubir Said, Leong Yoon Pin, Tsao Chieh and Ong Lip Tat, they bequeathed precious artefacts, manuscripts, music scores, and even financial support by way of scholarships to NAFA.

 Dr Tan studied the piano with Mr Ong Lip Tat (Singapore), Professors Susan Starr, Karen Shaw, Nelita True, Menahem Pressler, and Edward Auer.
 Her mentors also include Dr David Pear and PhD supervisor Professor Malcolm Gillies.